Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

 The brushes currently implemented are:

 Smooth
-   Allows you to selectively smooth out jitter/shake and bumpiness, to tidy up messy parts of your sketches.
+   Allows you to selectively relax jitter/shake and bumpiness, to tidy up messy parts of your sketches.

    Affect Pressure
       Use this option to perform smoothing on stroke thickness values.